KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 The Deep Mind (DM, Noeüs) operating at high \( I_c \) produces the systematizing, analytical, pattern-driven cognitive style most commonly associated with autistic cognition.
 The Soul dimension integrates in the background — deeply but less articulately.

-### 8.3 Soul-Dominant Profiles
+### 8.3 Soul-Prevalent Profiles

-In Soul-dominant configurations, the experiential, integrative principle leads.
+In Soul-prevalent configurations, the experiential, integrative principle leads.
 The characteristic cognitive experiences are:

 - Emotional or sensory registration before analytical processing
 - Aesthetic and relational engagement as the primary mode